 This Instant Pot Queso Dip is made with a combination of cheddar and Monterey jack cheeses, browned ground beef, chili powder, garlic, onion, cornstarch, evaporated milk, cumin, diced tomatoes and green chiles, jalapenos, black pepper, and salt.

 CHECK OUT MORE MEXICAN-INSPIRED RECIPES:

-To serve my Instant Pot Queso Dip recipe, I add some toppings that complement the dip very well, especially for a Cinco de Mayo celebration: guacamole, sour cream and fresh chopped salsa.
-To bring you the authentic Mexican restaurant experience, grab delicious Mission Strips Tortilla Chips that are made with 4 simple ingredients.
-There are no artificial flavors, colors or preservatives!
+To serve my Instant Pot Queso Dip recipe, I add some toppings that complement the dip very well, especially for a Cinco de Mayo celebration: guacamole, sour cream, and fresh chopped salsa.

 - I used extra lean ground beef (92% or higher) to avoid greasy looking queso dip.